 Caring for Your Stomach and Preventing Disease

 Your stomach is located in the center of your body, where many of your vital functions originate.
-It processes the food that you eat and even has a say in your mood, your energy levels, and your happiness.
+It processes the food that you eat and plays a role in your mood, your energy levels, and your happiness.
 Do you want to know more about how to care for your stomach and prevent stomach disease?
 Read on in today’s article.

 Aside from being an aesthetic issue, having a trim belly is actually good for your health.
-Also, if you keep your stomach in good shape you’ll feel better.
+Also, if you keep your stomach in good shape, you’ll feel better.
 As the saying goes, “good health starts in the stomach.”
-If, on the other hand, your stomach isn’t working properly, you’ll feel a change in your moods, becoming tired with dull skin, and you’ll probably start gaining weight too.
-All of this is because your body is having serious trouble getting rid of the toxins and wastes that have accumulated in your bloodstream.

 How can you know if your stomach isn’t functioning properly?